AdobeDocs/certification.en/help/certifications/aw/aw-core-e-developer.md

 Learn how to become a certified Adobe [!DNL Workfront] Core Developer Expert.

+>[!NOTE]
+>
+>This exam, Adobe [!DNL Workfront] Core Developer Expert (AD0-E904), has been updated.
+If you have already started studying or are scheduled to take this version, please be sure to complete it before November 6, 2023.
+If you are just getting started, we recommend taking the [newest version of this exam (AD0-907)](aw-core-e-developer-23-08.md).

 ## Minimum experience

 You should have at least 18-24 months experience with Adobe [!DNL Workfront], and can: